-- a. the School District's written determination that adequate school capacity will be in place or under actual construction within three (3) years after the issuance of final subdivision or site plan approval for each level of school without mitigation, or: - b. the execution of a legally binding mitigation agreement between the applicant, the School District and Hernando County.
+a. the School District's written determination that adequate school capacity will be in place or under actual construction within three (3) years after the issuance of final subdivision or site plan approval for each level of school without mitigation, or;

+b. the execution of a legally binding mitigation agreement between the applicant, the School District and Hernando County-pursuant to the adopted Interlocal Agreement for Public School Facility Planning and School Concurrency Implementation.